 Next-level Nerd love: popping the question with SAS

-When Brandon's beloved ran his program in SAS University Edition, she was presented with an animated graphic that metaphorically got down on one knee and asked for her hand in marriage.
+When Brandon's beloved ran his program in SAS, she was presented with an animated graphic that metaphorically got down on one knee and asked for her hand in marriage.
 And she said "Yes!"
 (Or maybe in SAS terms her answer was "RESPONSE=1".)

 A marriage proposal that was helped along by the SAS Support Communities?
 That's definitely a remarkable event, but it's not completely surprising to us at SAS.
 SAS users regularly impress us by combining their SAS skills with their creativity.
 And, with their willingness to help one another.